mimiyin/Choreographic-Interventions/README.md

 ## Week 3 Shape: Playing with shadows.
 How does changing the way the body is represented, change the quality of movement?
 - Geography of the body.
-- Re-drawing the Skeleton with shapes
 - Improv: Ways to get to know your body.
 - Improv: Dancing with suits.
+- Tech: Re-drawing the Skeleton with shapes
 - Code: Complex shapes, lines, curves.
 - Improv: Playing with shadows.